odanoburu/FreeLing-User-Manual/processing-classes.md

 If a word form is found in the exceptions dictionary, the corresponding phonetic string is returned and no transformation rules are applied.

-There can be one or more rulesets delimited by `&lt;Rules&gt;` and `&lt;/Rules&gt;`.
+There can be one or more rulesets delimited by `<Rules>` and `</Rules>`.
 Rulesets are applied in the order they are defined.
 Each ruleset is applied on the result of the previous.

 Rulesets can contain two kind of lines: Category definitions and rules.